How To Watch Day 2 NCAA 2021 DII Indoor Track and Field Championships | World-Track and Field Website

 Watch live stream of Day 2 at the 2021 DII indoor track & field championships at the Birmingham CrossPlex in Birmingham, Alabama, on Friday, March 12.
 Fans can watch the live streaming on NCAA.com.
+Live Webstream via NCAA.com

 Day 2 of the championships will begin at 11:00 PM ET/ 10:00 AM CT with the conclusion of the men’s men’s heptathlon with the 60m hurdles getting things underway.
 The men’s heptathlon Pole Vault is at 12:00 PM and the competition ends with the 1000m at 2:45 PM.